Poorva001/WEB452_GoodLookTie/README.txt

 2023 10 12
 1230
 Created about page and added content to it.
-Added a link to about page on index page.
+Added a link to about page on home page.

 1410
 Adeed a css file and added images to the about page through images folder.